AidanJones/simpleWebServiceTestGolang/README.md

 # simpleWebServiceTestGolang
 Simple web service which allows users to store and retrieve plain text messages.

-Develop a simple web service which allows users to store and retrieve plain text messages.

-The service should behave as follows:
+The service behaves as follows:
 $ curl $domain/messages/ -d 'my test message to store' {"id":12345}